dgaydukov/cert-aws/sa/files/sa.md

 * receive alerts if costs exceed some threshold
 * simplify multi-org bill management
 Cost Allocation Tags (by default all these tags deactivated) - there are 2 types:
-* AWS-generated cost allocation tags - first you have to activate tags (by default 13 deactivated tags).
+* AWS-generated - first you have to activate tags (by default 13 deactivated tags).
 After aws generate csv report based on active tags
-* User-Defined Cost Allocation Tags - tags that you add to your resources.
+* User-Defined - tags that you add to your resources.
 After you add tag, you can activate it from console.
 Once tag is activated it can be seen from csv usage report.
 If you have multi-org, and want to get tag-based report, you have to activate tags only from master account